CFDResearch-HATCH2020/unity-imu-example-game/README.md

 The provided MetaWearPlugin is hard-coded to communicate with a Unity asset named "BlueCharacter".
 If you want to change this, you'll have to re-build the plugin.

-The plugin exposes three functions: changePitchValue(), changeRollValue(), and changeYawValue().
+The plugin exposes three functions: changePitchValue(string p), changeRollValue(string r), and changeYawValue(string y).
 You can use these in your game to access pitch, roll, and yaw angles from the sensor.
+The names and arguments of these functions must exactly match what is specified in the plugin.

+In Assets/Script/PlayerControls.cs, you'll need to edit the sensor MAC address (line 44) to match your sensor.

 ## Instructions